The ’Ndocciata (Photo courtesy of madeinsouthitaly.com)

 On the shortest night of the year, Samnite tribesmen would travel from the surrounding countryside into the town square with their 'ndocce, large torches bound together in the shape of a fan, where they would erect a huge bonfire.
 It is said the crackling fire would scare away witches and evil spirits, and the fortunes of the coming year could be foretold by which direction the sparks blew.

-However, with the coming of Christianity, the custom was adopted by the Church and became part of the local celebration of the birth of Christ.
+However, with the coming of Christianity, the custom was sanctified by the Church and became part of the local celebration of the birth of Christ.

 On Christmas Eve, hundreds of men and teenage boys dressed all in black will gather at the northern outskirts of Agnone.
 Carrying their torches over their shoulders, they make their way through the local districts towards the entrance of the town, past the Church of Sant’Antonio Abate (who, coincidently, is the patron saint of fire).
 Over the years the 'ndocce grew larger and ever more elaborate.
 Most torchbearers will carry 4 to 8 torches, but those with enough strength, endurance and fervor can carry as many as 20!

 Accompanied by zampognari (bagpipers) and the tolling of Agnone’s famous bells, the torchbearers dance and sing Christmas songs as they proceed to the piazza.
-Celebrants gather around the roaring fire to enjoy the pageantry, festive songs, fireworks, local delicacies and, most importantly, each other’s company.
+Celebrants gather around the roaring fire to enjoy the pageantry, festive songs, fireworks, local delicacies and, most importantly, the birth of our Lord Jesus Christ.

 In recent years, in addition to Christmas Eve, the ’Ndocciata has been held on December 8th; and on that day in 1996 it was offered to Pope John Paul II in Saint Peter's Square in Rome in honor of his 50th anniversary of priesthood.
 Nearly a thousand Agnonesi marched down the Via della Conciliazione with their 'ndocce singing and dancing.
 The celebration culminated with a blazing “bonfire of brotherhood."
 Admirers of the massive fiaccolata (torchlight procession) have described the spectacle as a “river of fire.”